itchonib/shortener/README.md

 Long URLs aren't easy to email, tweet, or otherwise share.
 This application takes long urls and shortens them.

 ## 🌱 Set Up
-1. Clone this repo onto your local machine using `git clone` and open it
+1. Clone this repo onto your local machine using `git clone git@github.com:itchonib/url-shortener.git` and open it
 2. Ensure you are in the root folder (url-shortener)
 3. Run the command `npm run install:all` to install all client and server-side dependicies
 4. Create and .env file in the root of your directory.
 Make sure your .env file has the below set up (the MongoDB connection string has been emailed).
 Reminder that if you change the`PORT`, please update `BASE_URL` and the proxy value in the package.json of the client: